 Pressing the button with the light bulb activates the interior lights on the boat.
-Pressing this key one time will activate the lights; pressing the key a second time will turn off the lights.
-If the lights are left on, they will automatically turn off after five minutes.
+Pressing this button one time will activate the lights, pressing the button a second time will turn off the lights.
+If navigation lights are turned on while the interior lights are on, some of the interior lights will turn off.
+The interior light circuit is rated at 6 amps.

-Dimming the Instrument Lights and Keypad Lights
+Dimming the Instrument Lights and Key Pad Lights